Spanish Latte

 "Can I get a Spanish latte, please?"

-Spanish latte is appearing on more café menus as more cafés add it to their drink lineup.
+Spanish latte is appearing on more café menus.
 If it is not listed, you can ask:

-"Can I get a latte made with condensed milk instead of regular milk?"
+"Can I get a latte with condensed milk?"

 Hot or iced: